nmathew6/sql-phonebook/README.md

 ### 2. Install Docker

 Docker is a powerful tool used to deploy "containerized" apps as a container, making it possible to run apps on a server more efficiently, mainly due to containers sharing an operating system.
+[This] (https://phoenixnap.com/kb/docker-on-raspberry-pi) is a tutorial to install docker on raspberry pi.
 Here are commonly used Docker commands:
 | Command | Description |
 | --- | --- |